Asus ROG Phone full review

 Add in that there’s 8GB of RAM as standard and this is some hefty amount of raw power.
 Asus claims it comes top in benchmarks such as AnTuTu, Geekbench and 3DMark.

 The ROG Phone will also come with at least 128GB of storage but there will also be a model with a whopping 512GB.
-There’s no microSD card slot, so we hope we get both capacities in the UK.
+Sadly, we can't find the latter for sale in the UK.
+There's no microSD card slot making this more of a shame.

 With such a focus on gaming, Asus has barely drawn any attention to the cameras – something that is normally paramount on a modern phone.